The best morning routine sets you up for the day with confidence.

 It takes two months (or 66 days) to turn a new behavior into a habit.

 According to Neuroscientists, the brain starts working less and less as habits form.
-Habit-making behaviors can be traced to the basal ganglia, a part of the brain pivotal with our emotions.
+Habit-making behaviors are traced to the basal ganglia, a part of the brain pivotal with our emotions.
 Decisions are made in the prefrontal cortex.

 Once a new behavior becomes a habit (and no longer needs to go through the prefrontal cortex), the decision-making part of our brain goes into sleep mode.